hpcarcher/2014-07-21-cranfield/archer/sessions/Shell.md

 Bash Shell
 ==========

-A number of shell flavours e.g. ksh, csh so some specifics may differ though the fundamental concepts are the same.
+Syntax specifics may differ from other shell flabours (ksh,csh) but fundamental concepts are the same.

 Navigation
 ----------